RTÉ: News

 RTÉ News and Current Affairs, or Nuacht agus Cúrsaí Reatha RTÉ in Irish, is a major division of Raidió Teilifís Éireann responsible for news programming on television, radio and online within Ireland.
-It is, by far, the largest and most popular news source in Ireland – with 77% of the Irish public regarding it as their main source of both Irish and international news.
-It broadcasts in both the Irish and English languages, as well as Irish Sign Language.
+It is, by far, the largest and most popular news source in Ireland – 77% of the Irish public regard it as their main source of both Irish and international news.
+The division broadcasts in both the Irish and English languages, as well as Irish Sign Language.

 RTÉ News and Current Affairs provides a range of national and international news and current affairs programming in Ireland.
 The organisation is also a source of commentary on current affairs.
 RTÉ News is based in the RTÉ Television Centre at Donnybrook, Dublin, Ireland.
-However, the station also operates regional bureaux across Ireland and the world.

 RTÉ News faces competition from within Ireland and abroad.
-Within Ireland, competition is provided by Virgin Media News and Nuacht TG4 in the television sector and Communicorp in the radio sector.
-BBC Newsline and UTV Live provide alternative news services from Northern Ireland, whilst global news channels are widely available, such as Euronews, CNN International, CNBC, France 24, Bloomberg, BBC World News and Sky News among many others.
+Within Ireland, competition is provided by several sources: Virgin Media News and Nuacht TG4 in the television sector, and Bauer Media Audio Ireland in the radio sector.
+BBC Newsline and UTV Live provide alternative news services from Northern Ireland; in addition, global news channels are widely available, such as Euronews, CNN International, CNBC, France 24, Bloomberg, BBC World News and Sky News, among many others.

-RTÉ News and Current Affairs produces over 1,000 hours of television programming and 2,000 hours of radio programming a year.
+RTÉ News and Current Affairs produces over 1,000 hours of television programming and 2,000 hours of radio programming per year.

-In the 1970s, Sinn Féin the Workers Party, (the political wing of the Official IRA), were said to have progressively infiltrated RTÉ's Current Affairs Department, through the Ned Stapleton Cumman, which was organised by Eoghan Harris.
+In the 1970s, Sinn Féin (the political wing of the Official IRA) were said to have progressively infiltrated RTÉ's Current Affairs Department through the Ned Stapleton Cuman (a branch of the Workers' Party), which was organised by Eoghan Harris.

-RTÉ's gaffe in January 2009 over the need for IMF intervention in the Republic was picked up by news wires.
+RTÉ's gaffe in January 2009 – over the need for International Monetary Fund (IMF) intervention in the Republic – was picked up by news wires.
 Bloomberg noted how German stocks fell sharply, while Reuters reported that the euro dipped by a cent against the dollar before it stabilised following a strong denial.

-RTÉ's producers and researchers were accused by journalist Kevin Myers of imposing a liberal agenda, firstly on one another, and later on the airwaves, but without consciously intending to do so.
-RTÉ News has also been described by him as behaving like a press officer for public sector unions.
+RTÉ's producers and researchers were accused by journalist Kevin Myers of imposing a liberal agenda, first on one another and later on the airwaves, though without consciously intending to do so.
+RTÉ News has also been described by Myers as behaving like a press officer for public sector unions.

 Sport

 RTÉ is a major broadcaster of sports programming in Ireland.
-Gaelic football, hurling, football and rugby are all broadcast live on radio and television and increasingly online.
-The broadcaster also transmits live golf, boxing, athletics, horse-racing and show-jumping and other minority sports, usually when there is a significant Irish participant(s), or the event is in Ireland.
-The broadcaster has secured many events, free-to-air which might otherwise become pay-per-view.
-They also have the broadcasting rights to broadcast the FIFA World Cup 2022.
+Gaelic football, hurling, football and rugby are all broadcast live on radio and television, and increasingly online.
+The broadcaster also transmits live golf, boxing, athletics, horse-racing and show-jumping, and other minority sports, usually when there is significant Irish participation or the event is held in Ireland.
+The broadcaster has secured many events free-to-air, which might otherwise become pay-per-view.
+RTÉ also has the rights to broadcast the FIFA World Cup 2022.

 Weather

 Weather forecasts are provided at the end of most news on radio and television.
-Met Éireann have been providing the forecasts since 1948 to Radio Éireann and from 1962 on television broadcasts.
+Met Éireann have been providing these forecasts since 1948 to Radio Éireann and from 1962 onward for television broadcasts.